joomla/accessibility/docs/custom-elements/README.md

 You can also contribute to the documentation.

 ### Develop a specification that is not yet available.
-If you do not already have a component specification, you can develop it or develop a draft for it.
+If you do not already have a component specification, you can develop it or develop a draft, for it.
 * [Use the instructions for the author](custom-elements/INSTRUCTION.md) of the specification.
 * [Use the specification template](custom-elements/template-description.md).
 ### Submit your suggestions